plender22/crop-classification/README.md

   <img width="460" height="350" src="https://i.ibb.co/SRtp1wX/Screenshot-2022-04-07-093342.png">
 </p>
 This project aimed to build a machine learning model proficient at crop type classification.
 Such a model would be able to accurately discern what crop type was planted within a field when presented with an image of that field as taken by a satellite.
-The three main models investigated were a non-temporal convolutional neural network, a temporal artificial neural network and a temporal random forest.
+The three main models investigated were: a mono-temporal convolutional neural network, a multi-temporal artificial neural network and a multi-temporal random forest.

-The code used to both run all three models and that used to build datasets applicable for their training and testing is contained within this repository.
+The code used both run all three models as well as that used to build datasets applicable for their training and testing is contained within this repository.
 The dataset pre-processing algorithms take in the raw data inputs of Sentinel 2 imagery and Digimap crop maps and return data samples of differing configurations depending for what model the dataset is being built for.